opportus/ObjectMapperBundle/README.md

             return;
         }

-        // Throws an exception because you have not assigned any value yet...
+        $value = $event->getTargetPointValueToAssign(); // Throws an exception because you have not assigned any value yet...
-        // $value = $event->getTargetPointValueToAssign();

         if ($event->hasTargetPointValueToAssign()) {
             $value = $event->getTargetPointValueToAssign();